 New to the Linux world and no idea which commands you need for what?
-Then you are not alone: All beginnings are difficult, but here I show you the top 20 Linux commands for Beginner!
+Then you are not alone: All beginnings are difficult, but here I show you the Basic Linux commands for Beginners!

 - 1.1. cd – Navigate